 The Cascades is named for a series of little waterfalls, rock platforms and rockpools formed where Middle Harbour Creek and French’s Creek meet.
 Bring a picnic and enjoy a bite to eat at this special place.
 The kids are sure to have a blast exploring the tiny streams.
 Let them dip their toes into the cool cascading water.

 You’ll also see the remnants of a 1930s Depression era swimming hole.
-Your guide will regale you with stories of the area dating as far back as Governor Philip in 1788.
+Your guide will regale you with stories of the area dating as far back as Governor Phillip in 1788.